 What is BDD?

 Firstly it is important for us to dispel any misconceptions there are about what Body Dysmorphic Disorder (BDD) is.
 Often people confuse BDD with Obsessive Compulsive Disorder (OCD) – and yes although there are similarities (obsessive thoughts), OCD deals with more than just obsessive thoughts about physical appearance.
 Similarly eating disorders such as Anorexia and Bulimia are often confused with BDD; however BDD sufferers are concerned with more than just their weight.
 Still, the bulk of these myths centre on the belief that the sufferer is vain.
-BDD is not a condition where the individual is obsessed with how beautiful they are but rather it is a mental health condition related to how the sufferer perceives his or her appearance.
+BDD is not a condition where the individual is obsessed with how beautiful they are but rather it is a mental health condition related to how the sufferer perceives their appearance and as such is often a self-esteem issue .
 Why are the two of these different?
 Well, mainly because the individual suffering from BDD will have a completely distorted perception about a real or imagined flaw in their appearance and it is this disordered way of thinking that creates their irrational beliefs.
 The irrational beliefs the individual has about their appearance then lead to an excessive obsession with the body part(s) involved.
 These may include obsessive thoughts and/or rituals which cause the sufferer significant distress and often disrupt daily functioning.
 The sufferer perceives their physical appearance as hideous or disgusting; however it is important to remember that their idea of the ‘perfect’ image is often not that far from their own image.

 Body Dysmorphic Disorder can affect all aspects of the sufferers’ lives and this can often mean the individual is unable to find employment or struggles to keep any job they do get.
 It can also affect the sufferer’s relationships and can leave them with feelings of shame, guilt and loneliness.